-An NP X is the aboutness topic of a sentence S containing X if or into the sentence
+An NP X is the aboutness topic of a sentence S containing X if

-- S would be a natural continuation to the announcement Let me tell you something about X - S would be a good answer to the question What about X? - S could be naturally transformed into the sentence where S' differs from S only insofar as X has been replaced by a suitable pronoun.
+- S would be a natural continuation to the announcement Let me tell you something about X - S would be a good answer to the question What about X? - S could be naturally transformed into the sentence

+Concerning X, S'where S' differs from S only insofar as X has been replaced by a suitable pronoun.